Chris West (politician): Economic issues

-In August 2021, West signed onto a letter calling on the Maryland State Board of Education to issue a universal masking mandate for students and teachers across the state.
-He was the only Republican to sign onto the letter.

-Crime

-West introduced legislation in the 2020 legislative session that would end the practice of suspending drivers licenses for unpaid court fines and fees.
-The bill passed unanimously and became law on May 8, 2020.

-West introduced legislation in the 2021 legislative session that would abolish life without parole for those who committed crimes as juveniles and allow those who have served 20 years or more to petition to a judge for release.
-The bill passed with bipartisan support, but was vetoed by Governor Larry Hogan in April.
-The legislature voted to override Hogan's veto on the bill on April 10, 2021.

-Elections

-West introduced legislation in the 2020 legislative session that would require agencies to provide a voter application form and general voting information to people preparing to transition back to society from prison.
-The bill passed the House of Delegates by a vote of 93-36.

 Environment

 In April 2019, West voted against legislation that would mandate a 50 percent renewable energy target for 2030 over his disapproval of a provision that would provide trash incinerators with renewable energy subsidies.

 In December 2019, the Maryland Public Interest Research Group gave West a score of 83 percent on its annual legislative scorecard.

 During the 2021 legislative session, West introduced legislation that would create timelines for Maryland's remaining power plants to transition away from coal and establish a transition fund to mitigate economic impacts for employees.
 He later withdrew the bill over worries that it would not pass in the House, but announced in March 2021 that he had worked out a deal with AES Corporation that would cause the Warrior Run Generating Station to stop burning coal in 2030.

 West introduced an amendment to the Climate Solutions Now Act of 2021 that would require newly constructed school buildings that use funding from the Build to Learn Act to install rooftop solar panels.
 The amendment failed by a vote of 15-31.
 He was also one of two Senate Republicans to vote in favor of passing the climate action plan, which passed the Senate by a vote of 34-11.

-In November 2021, the Maryland League of Conservation Voters gave West a score of 100 percent on its annual legislative scorecard.

 In March 2022, West introduced an amendment to the Climate Solutions Now Act of 2022 that would require local school systems to consider installing solar panels on roofs of new school buildings, requiring school systems that decide against doing so to explain why to the Interagency Commission on School Construction.
 The amendment was passed in a 30-14 vote.